The Council is a deliberative body.

 Elaine is a former Consultant Psychiatrist, with extensive experience in national and international bioethics policy.
 Working at the Department of Health, she contributed to bioethical policy development on a wide range of issues.
 She led bioethical negotiations for the UK in the Council of Europe, UNESCO and the United Nations and has chaired the Council of Europe’s Steering Committee on Bioethics.
 She now has a judicial role in the First-tier Tribunal.

-Anne is Professor of Sociology at the University of Leeds.
+Anne is Professor of Sociology and Head of the School of Social and Political Sciences at the University of Glasgow.
 She has a background in Science and Technology Studies and Medical Sociology, researching professional, patient and public encounters with innovative health technologies, including assisted conception, reproductive genetics, regenerative medicine, and genomic medicine for cancer.
 She has written widely on her research with colleagues from across the social and bio-sciences, focusing on how patients, researchers and clinicians craft the opportunities and risks of biomedicine.

 Shaun Pattinson is Professor of Medical Law and Ethics at Durham University.
-His written scholarship spans a wide range of topics within law and bioethics, and includes two monographs and a leading textbook on Medical Law and Ethics (now in its 5th edition).
+His written scholarship spans a wide range of topics within law and bioethics, and includes two monographs and a leading textbook on Medical Law and Ethics (now in its 6th edition).
+Shaun holds a Major Research Fellowship from the Leverhulme Trust to work on a project entitled Law at the Frontiers of Biomedicine.
 He is Deputy Chair of the Council, Chair of the Council’s Horizon Scanning Advisory Group and was a member of the Council’s working group on non-invasive prenatal testing (NIPT).

 Michael is Professor of Science Education at UCL Institute of Education, a Fellow of the Academy of Social Sciences and a Priest in the Church of England.
 He was a member of the Farm Animal Welfare Council/Committee (2004-12), Director of Education at the Royal Society (2006-08), a member of the GM Science Review Panel (2002-04), Specialist Advisor to the House of Lords Select Committee on Animals in Scientific Procedures (2001-02) and Chair of EuropaBio’s External Advisory Group on Ethics (2000-01).